takeyamayuki/takeyamayuki/README.md

 -->

 ### 👨 Me
-  - A senior undergraduate student
+  - First year of master's program
-  - Majoring in electrical and electronic engineering
+  - Majoring in computer science

 ### 🌱 Interests
   - All about technology